-My first experience of the far north was along the Alaska Highway, with a major side trip up the unpaved Dempster Highway to Inuvik.
-In fact I did the Dempster twice.
+My first experience of the far north was along the Alaska Highway, with a major side trip north on the unpaved Dempster Highway to Inuvik.
+In fact I have now done the Dempster twice.
 As an avid reader of The Milepost I knew there were also a lot of interesting places to visit in the eastern part of the territory, with mostly paved roads and well-established towns.

 But this part of the Northwest Territories is so far from my home base in California, 2300 miles (3700 km), that I didn't really think I would ever get there.